alissatroiano/Hue/README.md

 # Hue

-This full-stack application was developed for Hue, a fictional online art gallery where artists can showcase and sell their artwork.
+This full-stack application was developed for Hue, a fictional online art gallery where artists can showcase and sell their artwork online.

-As the Milestone 4 Project for Code Institute's Full Stack Software Development Program, Hue was built with HTML, CSS, JavaScript, Python and Django.
+As the Milestone 4 Project for [Code Institute's](https://codeinstitute.net) [Full Stack Software Development Diploma Program](https://codeinstitute.net/full-stack-software-development-diploma/), Hue was built with HTML, CSS, JavaScript, Python, and Django.

 ## UX